katyukha/thepath/README.md

     - `Path("a") ~ Path("b") == Path("a").join(Path("b"))`
     - `Path("a") ~ "b" == Path("a").join("b")`
     - Do we need this?
 It seems that `Path("a").join("b", "c")` looks good enough.
-- [ ] Implement `alias this` feature to make it easily convertible to string.
-    - Do we need this feature?
-      It seems that it is better to avoid implicit conversion to string, at least unless multiple `alias this` supported in D.
-- [x] Add automated tests for Windows and MacOS
-- [x] Add func to convert to stringz
 - Any other features needed?